kimckenna/cocktail_cache/README.md

 This App was built and tested using Ruby 2.7.2
 As a result it requires Ruby to run.

-For more information on downloading Ruby for your OS visit:
+For more information on downloading Ruby for your OS visit [Ruby: Download](https://www.ruby-lang.org/en/downloads/)
-[Ruby: Download](https://www.ruby-lang.org/en/downloads/)

 ### Gems: